It is quite common for asthmatics to be prescribed two types of inhaler: a preventer and a reliever.

 - What should I do if I'm unsure?

-A blue inhaler is common, but colours can vary.
+Many types of reliever inhaler are blue but colours can vary.

 This type of inhaler offers fast-acting treatment to relieve asthma symptoms at the onset, and also those of an asthma attack.
 If you are prescribed a reliever inhaler you should keep it with you all the time, in case you need to use it urgently.